webplatform/docs/javascript/Date/toLocaleString/index.md

 {{Page_Title}}
 {{Flags
-|State=Not Ready
-|Editorial notes=Needs example
+|State=Ready to Use

-An Internationalization/Localization center should be build to cover the basic concepts (like locale) so this stuff doesn't have to be repeated over and over
+|Editorial notes=An Internationalization/Localization center should be build to cover the basic concepts (like locale) so this stuff doesn't have to be repeated over and over
 |Checked_Out=No
 }}
 {{Summary_Section|Returns a date as a string value appropriate to the host environment's current locale.}}